PROJECT GRANTS

 Please ensure you meet the requirements as a partner and determine the project’s eligibility before applying.
 Ineligible, vague, or incomplete applications may not be considered.
 Please use the following information to guide your application process.
 FFNHA staff is available to assist you if you have further questions.

-Examples include:
+Examples may include:

-• Interpretive projects such as indoor or outdoor exhibits; digital/video/audio/static media; brochures or signage; tour and tour media development; public programs or living history; creative or performing arts programs, etc.
+• Interpretive projects such as indoor or outdoor exhibits; digital/video/audio/static media; brochures or signage; tour and tour media development; public programs or appropriate living history; creative or performing arts programs, etc.

 • Publicity and promotional efforts related to the project or the supplies that will be consumed/distributed.